dhansel/ArduinoFDC/README.md

 # ArduinoFDC
-Library for using an Arduino UNO as a 3.5" double density floppy disk controller

-This is a small library containing low-level functions which enable an Arduino UNO (or any ATMega328P) to control a 3.5" floppy disk drive.
+This is a small library providing low-level functions which enable an Arduino UNO (or any ATMega328P) to control a 3.5" floppy disk drive.
 It allows to read and write disks at the sector level as well as formatting disks.